Health Focus

 But insulin isn't evil.
 It is a vital, life-saving hormone.
 The problem is that the modern American lifestyle has forced your body to pump out so much of it, for so long, that your cells have stopped listening.

-Here is exactly what insulin resistance is, how to know if you have it, and the biological roadmap to reverse it naturally and rapidly.
+Here is exactly what insulin resistance is, how to know if you have it, and the biological roadmap for how to improve insulin sensitivity naturally and quickly.

 What Actually Is Insulin Resistance?